serviceline/backend-test/README.md

 - You're free to include any open source libraries you'd like to make the task easier.
 - Please contain the answer to a single file named `importer.php`.
 You're free to use any architectural style you wish.
 - Empty values should be inserted as `null` wherever possible.
-- Create indexes on the `customer` table where necessary - assume these can get quite large.
+- (Optional) Create indexes on the `customer` table where you may think necessary.
 - The following command will be used to execute the script:

 ```bash